Physics-50/Module-2/docs/week3.md

 | 4.5 mm                  | 0.3812 g     | 0.0002 g               | 4.50 mm           |
 | 6.0 mm                  | 0.8997 g     | 0.0002 g               | 5.99 mm           |

 The variation in measured masses suggests there may also be some variation in diameters that our digital calipers simply lack the digits to resolve.
-What if the diameters of the 3.5-mm spheres actually ranged between about 3.467mm and 3.473mm?
+What if the diameters of the 3.5-mm spheres actually ranged between about 3.467 mm and 3.473 mm?
 This would roughly explain the variations in measured masses.

 How much should we worry about this?
 If we had used a single sphere for all the videos, then we would have a systematic error in our viscosity results if that sphere were actually slightly larger or smaller than the values we used in our calculation.
 But we used a different sphere in each video -- so the variation in terminal speeds should automatically be averaging over the range of sphere diameters and masses already!